saidineshpola/job-search-gmail-mcp/README.md

 ## 🙏 Acknowledgments

 - Inspired by various MCP server implementations in the community
+- Thanks to [@theposch](https://github.com/theposch/gmail-mcp) for the gmail mcp server.
 - Built with the [Model Context Protocol](https://modelcontextprotocol.io/) framework
 - Uses Google's official API client libraries